Guardrails to ensure Chatbots remain Safe and Accurate

 )

-Example 1: Jailbreak attempt
+Example 1: Adversarial Attempt

-Example 2: Competitor comparison query
+Example 2: Competitor Comparison Query (Multi-Turn)

 You could optionally run guardrails checks again on the remediated responses for an additional layer of safety.